 If you used a different image or updated the logo name - update the file path in the configuration to reflect your changes.

-You should see the logo update immediately in the live preview pane.
-If you don't see your changes, try refreshing the live preview pane by clicking the Reload button.
+The logo updates immediately in the webview pane.
+If you don't see your changes, try refreshing the webview pane by clicking the Reload button.
 You can also commit your update to view it in the preview build.

 @theme